-Austin County is committed to affirmatively furthering Fair Housing.
-The County has selected areas impacted by the storm that have been designated as target buyout areas (see map at the end of Guidelines).
-The total allocation available to the County may be insufficient to purchase homes from every interested property owner in the target areas.
+Fayette County is committed to affirmatively furthering Fair Housing.
+The County has selected areas impacted by the storm that have been designated as a target buyout area (see map at the end of Guidelines).
+The funds established within this program may not be able to cover all properties that are eligible for the program.

-During a review of the Program, the GLO determined that the area identified as the Lazy River was potentially a racially and ethnically diverse area, but a detailed analysis was not completed.
-The goal of Affirmatively Furthering Fair Housing rule is to provide additional opportunities areas where racial and ethnic minorities may benefit from Federal, state and local resources that may not have been historically available.
+The goal of the affirmatively furthering Fair Housing is to provide additional opportunities areas where racial and ethnic minorities may benefit from Federal, state and local resources that may not have been historically available.

-One condition placed on Austin County during a GLO AFFH review of the intended Buyout program was:
+One condition placed on Fayette County during a GLO AFFH review of the intended Buyout program was:

-Austin County should maintain a free-standing participant log with all applicants with the amount of the award in each area (acquisition, relocation assistance and Homebuyer Assistance), and, where possible, the race or ethnicity of the applicant (since this is generally voluntary information, if it is not obtainable, that should be indicated) for each applicant whether awarded or not.
+Fayette County should maintain a free-standing participant log with all applicants with the amount of the award in each area (acquisition, relocation assistance and Homebuyer Assistance), and, where possible, the race or ethnicity of the applicant (since this is generally voluntary information, if it is not obtainable, that should be indicated) for each applicant whether awarded or not.
 Personally Identifiable Information should not be included (social security numbers, driver's license information or mortgage information) as it is not relevant for this review.
 A log of this nature will expedite the review for GLO monitors or outside parties to ensure the program is in keeping with the goals of the Affirmatively Furthering Fair Housing Final Rule.

-The County, either on its own or through a Program Manager will be responsible for the development of this list and, prior to awards being made, the County will analyze the list to ensure that the applicants involved, where possible in the buyout target area, are in conformance, at a minimum, to the overall population demographics of the County.
-In the event that there are not sufficient racial and/or ethnic minorities on the application list or participating in the program, the County will provide additional outreach within the target areas or provide certification that every property owner in the target has been contacted at a personal level (see Section 4.3.3a) and has chosen not to participate.
+The County, either on its own or through a Program Manager will be responsible for the development of this list and, prior to awards being made, the County will analyze the list to ensure that the applicants involved, where possible in target buyout area, are in conformance, at a minimum, to the overall population demographics of the County.
+In the event that there are not sufficient racial and/or ethnic minorities on the application list or participating in the program, the County will provide additional outreach within the target buyout area or provide certification that every property owner in the target buyout area has been contacted at a personal level (see Section 4.3.3a) and has chosen not to participate.